ellenasakai/sakaiportfolio/final-project-part-one.md

 ## The data
-> *identify primary sources, note: for final project you'll need to get a copy of the data or recreate it based on various sources, make sure to record all sources and cite sources appropriately*
+> *identify primary sources, note: for the final project you'll need to get a copy of the data or recreate it based on various sources, make sure to record all sources and cite sources appropriately*
-    - A couple paragraphs that document data source(s) and an explanation of how you plan on using your data
+    - A couple of paragraphs that document data source(s) and an explanation of how you plan on using your data
-    - A link to the publically-accessible datasets you plan on using, note: **using a datasource that is already publicly accessible is highly              encouraged**
+    - A link to the publically accessible datasets you plan on using, note: **using a datasource that is already publicly accessible is highly              encouraged**

 Currently digging through several links but am running into finding proper csv files.
 I have found a very useful source below.
 1. https://www.kaggle.com/datasets/datasnaek/mbti-type
 2. https://www.kaggle.com/datasets/tunguz/big-five-personality-test/data
 3. ---
+I will need to parse through these csv files and determine groups and categories of personalities for both the MBTI  and Big Five personality types.
+It would be interesting to see similarities or differences when analyzing the two different test results.

 ## Method and Medium
 > *In a few sentences, document how you plan on completing your final project.
 Using Shorthand?*